Shop Subscribe

 Healthy At-Home Activity for Kids: Edible Plant Parts

-With many schools closed, families are focused on making sure children are getting the most out of at-home and distance learning.
-Along with academics, it’s also important to focus on staying healthy and active.
+Along with academics, it’s also important for families to focus on staying healthy and active.
 One way to do that is to incorporate healthy eating habits with a fun lesson about the science of plants.
 Kids tend to take an interest in eating fruits and veggies when they learn more about the different plant parts and understand their purpose.
 This at-home activity is one parents can do with their children.
 It gives students a chance to learn more about what makes fruit and vegetables stand out, the function of the edible parts, and how they help our bodies.

 Plant Anatomy and Edible Plant Parts: Healthy Eating Activity